 (7) An instrument lodged under subsection (6) shall be taken, for the purposes of section 81(13) of the principal Act as amended by this Act, to have accompanied the application when the application was lodged.

-”.

-12 The Acts Amendment (Petroleum) Act 1990 s.
-218(2) and (3) reads as follows:
+13 The Acts Amendment (Petroleum) Act 1990 s.
+218(2) and (3) read as follows:

-“

 (2) A direction in force under section 101 of the principal Act immediately before the commencement of this section shall, after that commencement, continue to apply to the person or persons to whom it applied before that commencement as if it were a direction under section 101 of the principal Act as amended by this Act.